 - One letter of recommendation.
 The letter may be sent separately from the other materials, but applicants need to include the name, e-mail address and relationship of the person writing the letter for the applicant.

-To be considered, all applications must be received by November 1, 2019.
-(Now closed)
+To be considered, all applications must be received by [to be determined]

 ANNOUNCEMENT OF DECISIONS

 A committee appointed by the Curator will review the applications and select the award recipient.
 One award will be given in this round.
-Decisions will be emailed to applicants by December 15, 2019.
+Decisions will be emailed to applicants by [to be determined].
 Queries about applications in process cannot be acknowledged.
 The award recipient and their research project will be recognized in Billy Ireland Cartoon Library & Museum and University Libraries’ publicity.